 - Citation signed by the President of the United States;

 - Paid trip for two to Washington, D.C., to attend a series of recognition events and professional development opportunities; and a $10,000 award from the National Science Foundation.

-- Stephanie Nowak – A 3rd grade science teacher at Fairfax Elementary School, Mentor Exempted Village
+- Stephanie Nowak – Science (4th Grade) Fairfax Elementary School, Mentor Exempted Village Schools